-After winding through the park you will exit the park at West Glacier.
-From there take Highway 2 through Kalispell and turn off on the 93 and drive along Big Flathead Lake.
+After winding through the park, exit at West Glacier.
+From there take Highway 2 through Kalispell, turn off on the 93 and drive along Big Flathead Lake.
 Continue on the 93 until you come out on the 90 just 8 miles west of Missoula.
 We then drove on the 90 (which is a fast road) until we reached the small town of Superior.
 We found a hotel in this town for the night.

 Day 6 From Superior we drove to Wallace and then back to Murray.
 We spent this day mining.